-Masterminds in Maintenance Episode 16: Distinguishing the difference between maintenance and reliability, with Steven Dobie.
+Episode 16: Distinguishing the Difference Between Maintenance and Reliability with Steven Dobie.

 This week on Masterminds in Maintenance, we hear from Steven Dobie, a reliability engineer from Teck Resources who has worked in mining for the last six years across Canada.
 Steven discusses how understanding failure modes has been critical to his work as a reliability engineer.